slang-project/SLang-Codegen-LLVM/README.md

-﻿# SLang-Codegen-LLVM
+# SLang-Codegen-LLVM

 ## Overview

-This project is an implementation of the SLang programming language backend using LLVM.
+This project is an implementation of the SLang programming language compiler backend using LLVM.
 You may find an old implementation on the [branch `v0.1.3`](../../tree/v0.1.3).

 ## How to install dependencies and build project